aurbinaUCF/COP4331-Group4/README.md

 				<li>Enter the following:</li>
 				<code> > cd ./server</br>
 				> node server.js </code>
+        <li>Note: If it comes up with error: Missing "./node-v46-win32-x64".
+Simply traverse to the node_modules folder, delete the folder titled "sqlite3" and input the following command into command prompt once you redirect to the node_modules folder".</li>
+        <code> npm install sqlite3</code>
+        <li> Then retry the commands listed earlier. </li>
 			</ul>
 		<li>If success should read  “Started Server @ http://localhost:8081”</li>
 	    <li> Verifying Success of Website </li>